svinson1121/vectorcore-twag/README.md

 Enable RADIUS Disconnect/CoA if AP supports it.
 Allow TWAG's RADIUS source IP as a dynamic authorization client on the AP/controller.
 Set Session-Timeout and Termination-Action in Access-Accept.
+Enable RADIUS Accounting on the AP/controller and point it at TWAG UDP/1813.
+Keep radius.accounting.clear_auth_cache_on_stop=false when AP/UE cached PMK reconnect is expected.
 Ensure recovery tombstone logs distinguish stale recovery clients from truly unauthorized clients.
 ```